apainintheneck/gleam_script/README.md

 1. Add support for the `new` and `clean` commands.
 2. check if the dependencies are already defined before adding them.
 3. Add integration tests.
+4. Commit an escript along with each release.

 Further documentation can be found at <https://hexdocs.pm/gleam_script>.